Should Product Managers be responsible for product profitability?

 Even if it has not been explicitly assigned, we believe every Product Manager should feel responsible for product profitability.

 True, you’re not in charge of all the levers that can drive success – you probably don’t control development budgets, sales commission plans or marketing spend.
 But you are fighting for your product and at the very least should know if your product is profitable.
-And, if there are challenges then you should be taking decisions and making recommendations to the business to drive activity that will get things back on track.
+And, if there are challenges then you should be making decisions and recommendations to the business to drive activity that will get things back on track.

 Should Product Managers be responsible for profit?

-What people often actually mean with this question is “is the product generating enough income and making sufficient contribution to the business?”.
+What people often actually mean with this question is “is the product generating enough income and making sufficient contribution to the business?”

 Product Managers are generally expected to manage their products to hit revenue or other targets.
 As you can see from the previous graph the most common measurement is ‘measurement by objectives’.
 That’s because it’s not always about profitability.